Ddonq94/angular_typescript_wallapop/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Pull to your local, run `npm install` once that goes well then proceed to run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can use any of the `ng serve` variations like `--ssl` and co as you like

+## Testing

+Run `npm test` to test and see coverage

 ## Code scaffolding